-- Increased evidence of belonging through student learning surveys - Evidence of less conflicts on the playground and in the classroom - Evidence of more students able to accurately assess their current emotional status (Zones of Regulation)
+- Maintain or Increased evidence of belonging through student learning surveys and school wide survey. - Evidence of less conflicts on the playground and in the classroom - Evidence of more students able to accurately assess their current emotional status (Zones of Regulation) and take steps to self-regulate. - More students able to express their needs to peers in healthy ways.